Why People + Automation Is the Right Approach to Accessibility Testing

 Not if you want your site to be accessible today, tomorrow, and into the future.

-When we conducted expert human audits on 55 randomly selected websites that used traditional manual audit and remediation services, we found significant accessibility issues, such as non-functional site navigation, unlabeled graphics, and inaccessible video controls.
-In total, we found hundreds of issues that had either been missed or not fixed at the source code.
+When we conducted human audits on 55 randomly selected websites that had used traditional manual audit and remediation services, for example, we still found hundreds of accessibility issues — including non-functional site navigation, unlabeled graphics, and inaccessible video controls.
+Many of these had either been missed or weren’t addressed at the source code level, which meant the issues quickly came back.

 Making the Case for a Hybrid Approach to Accessibility

-Ready to make your digital content accessible to all users?
-Get started with a free scan of your website to see what accessibility issues you might have missed.
+Ready to make your digital content compliant and accessible to all users?
+Get started with a free scan of your site to see what accessibility issues are lurking on your site.

 Ready to see AudioEye in action?